AhmedTawfiqM/Modular-Architecture/README.md

 ![Alt text](modules.PNG)

-- the project is Clean , Testable , Maintainable and changable
+- The Project is Clean , Testable , Maintainable and changable
 - High quality App with high cohesion and low coupling
 - Build Time
 - Development Can be Divided